-Brazil: Imports of goods and services, billion USD: For that indicator, The World Bank provides data for Brazil from 1960 to 2017.
-The average value for Brazil during that period was 76.33 US-Dollar with a minumum of 1.03 US-Dollar in 1962 and a maximum of 344.5 US-Dollar in 2013.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Brazil from 1960 to 2021.
+The average value for Brazil during that period was 88.33 billion U.S. dollars with a minimum of 1.03 billion U.S. dollars in 1962 and a maximum of 347.28 billion U.S. dollars in 2013.

 Definition: Imports of goods and services represent the value of all goods and other market services received from the rest of the world.
 They include the value of merchandise, freight, insurance, transport, travel, royalties, license fees, and other services, such as communication, construction, financial, information, business, personal, and government services.
 They exclude compensation of employees and investment income (formerly called factor services) and transfer payments.
 Data are in current U.S. dollars.